cdr-stats/cdr-stats/docs/source/configuration/configuration-reset-data.rst

     $ cd /usr/share/cdrstats/
     $ python manage.py dbshell --database=import_cdr

-Enter the postgresql password you can find in `settings_local_py` conf file.
+Enter the postgresql password found in `settings_local_py` conf file.

 Now you are connected on PostgreSQL cli, you can flag CDRs for reimport::